Wavelyio/wavely-docs/docs/api/company-data-usage.md

-# Data Usage
+# Company Data Usage
-This is the API for querying data usage.
+This is the API for querying company data usage.
 We currently expose the following actions:

 * Get data usage as a total for a company in a month
 * Get data usage for a company in a month, grouped by SIM card collections